-Plumbing Bathroom Plumbing Palmyra, MO
+Expert Plumbing Bathroom Plumbing in Palmyra, MO

 A bathroom remodel is only as good as the plumbing hidden inside the walls and floor, and that's the part a homeowner never sees until it leaks.
 Bathroom remodel plumbing is the rough-in and finish work behind the tile — relocating supply, drain, and vent lines when fixtures move, setting the shower and tub valves at the right depth and height, and tying everything back to the stack correctly so traps don't siphon and the new layout drains the way it should.
 We coordinate with your builder or GC and stage the work around demolition, framing, and tile so the plumbing is right before anything closes up.

 The plumbing decisions in a remodel are the ones that are expensive to change later.
 Moving a toilet means relocating a 3-inch drain and its vent, not just the supply; a freestanding tub needs a floor-mount or freestanding filler and a drain roughed to the exact tub spec; a curbless walk-in shower needs a linear or point drain set into a properly sloped and waterproofed base; and a double vanity needs the supply and drain split and vented for two sinks.
-We rough in all of it to code and pressure-test the supply before the walls go back across {city}.
+We rough in all of it to code and pressure-test the supply before the walls go back across Palmyra.

 Because it's inside walls and under floors, remodel plumbing is permitted and inspected, and we handle that end to end — pulling the permit, scheduling the rough-in inspection before cover, and the final inspection after the fixtures are set.
-Getting the rough-in dimensions right the first time is what keeps a {county} remodel on schedule; a valve set too deep for the finished wall or a drain an inch off spec means opening finished tile.
-We measure against your actual fixtures and finish thickness before we cut, so the trim and fixtures land clean across {areas}.
+Getting the rough-in dimensions right the first time is what keeps a Marion County remodel on schedule; a valve set too deep for the finished wall or a drain an inch off spec means opening finished tile.
+We measure against your actual fixtures and finish thickness before we cut, so the trim and fixtures land clean across Palmyra.

 Moving the toilet, tub, or vanity